Docker DX extension for Visual Studio Code

 You can get linting checks from BuildKit and BuildX when editing your Dockerfiles.

 Any references to images with vulnerabilities are also flagged.
-Note: This is an experimental feature.
+This is an experimental feature and may change in the future.
+Refer to our FAQ.md to see how you can opt in or out of these warnings.

 Errors are visible directly in your editor or you can look at them by opening up the Problems panel (Ctrl+Shift+M on Windows/Linux, Shift+Command+M on Mac).